AlainParadis/program-transformation/proposed-credentials.md

 		This level of certification recognizes successful completion of specific courses, prescribed as a package of courses by an academic department of no less than 100 hours, and designated as leading to a College Certificate.
 These offerings must follow the regular curriculum approval process and be approved by the Senior Vice President, Academic and reported to the Board of Governors. [<a href="https://www.algonquincollege.com/policies/aa15">College Policy AA15</a>]
 	</p>
 	<p>
 		It is a short, focused learning experience designed to help learners quickly gain specific skills or knowledge.
-It may appeal to alumni of our program who wish to update their skills.
-It can also appeal to professionals not in the field of design who need to add particular skills.
+It can appeal to professionals not in the field of design who need to add particular skills.
 	</p>
 	<p>
 		A college certificate is a credential <a href="https://www.algonquincollege.com/academic-development/new-program-development/">already offered at the college</a>.
 It can be designed without provincial approval, completely within the college.